Jun 8, 2025

 “So that's it?
 You turn into a cat lady at 36?
 Alienating yourself from life because of your unwanted or desired experiences?”
 I pick at him.

 He giggles and says “Yeah, why not?
 Cat ladies are cool.
-Kind of private and compassionate…but hey, it's not that I can't move on…but without certain recognition to my conscience, I'm stuck”.
-He concludes.
+Kind of private and compassionate…but hey, it's not that I can't move on…but without certain recognition to my conscience, I'm stuck” he concludes.

 As health, posterity and sovereignty of self allude Alex, he is still diligent enough to wait for a phone call, from his commander.
 Explaining, being accountable and comforting him.
 Granting him relief from the moral framework, that is as religious as they come…if you ask me.